piotre10/Interpreterprojekt/README.md

 # Interpreterprojekt

+Although little bit spaghetti it was a lot of fun!

-That's project that me and 2 of my friends written for BITEhack 2021.
+That's project that me and 2 of my friends: [Adam Lewiński](https://github.com/lewi9), [Marcin Makulec](#) written for BITEhack 2021.
 That program is capable of compiling and executing algorithmic notation that was presented to us by professor at academia.

 ### Komendy.py